 - Geriatrics Medicine

 - General Medicine

 - Rheumatology, Allergy and Immunology Medicine

 The future of APN in Singapore

-Ministry of Health’s vision to develop 200 APNs by 2014 is both ambitious and exciting!
+Ministry of Health (MOH)’s vision to develop more APNs is both ambitious and exciting!
 Besides numbers, other avenues are also currently explored to increase the scope of APN practice.

 One key area under the lime light is prescriptiverights.
 Prescribing medications are traditionally only done by the physicians...
 However, internationally, prescription rights for Nurse Practitioners and/or APNs ranged from limited formulary to full prescriptive authority which includes controlled substances.

 In 2014, National Nursing Taskforce (MOH) recommended for the hospitals to operationalise a prescription framework for APNs to prescribe medicines based on drug formulary.
 Since then, TTSH and other NHG institutions have been working with IHIS to develop electronic work processes to allow non-physicians to prescribe medications approved by Clinical Board.